IngaB-ai/SimpleSite/README.md

 ### Top Crimes(main) page:
-- make components for top-crime, top-players, top teams
+- make components for Top crime, Top players, Top teams
 - make services for them
 - get crimes from the endpoint in json formate
 - list crimes in decreasing order in a table formate
 - use basic css ui (I used Boostrap for this example)
 - has an option to click on a crime and gsee the top players in the separate page more detail

+*screenshots will be added

 ### Top Players of crimes page:
 - get details of selected crime from an endpoint
 - displays them in a tab

+*screenshots will be added

 ### Future features:
 - proceed with the same maner with other top rankings.
 Now when there is template should 1/10 of a time